orientechnologies/orientdb-docs/PyOrient-Client-Command.md

 # PyOrient Client - `command()`

-The PyOrient Client provides you with an interface for working with the OrientDB Server.
-With the client initialized you can begin to operate on the server from within your Python operation.
-The client provides a number of methods to accomplish this, including `command()`, which allows you to issue queries and statements in SQL to the OrientDB Server.
+This method allows you to issue SQL commands to an open OrientDB database.

 ## Sending Commands